 The western half of the catchment area is located within the Conasauga limestone and shale units.
 Little else is present.
-Cressler mention concretions or sandstone.
-This report, however, is not as detailed as the one for Floyd County.
-Mudstone is found at little Egypt and probably is local.
-Without a more detailed survey of the geological features it would be a mistake to rule out the possibility that chert concretions may be present within the sedimentary part of the catchment area.
+Cressler says siltstone decreases in abundance in this section and dres not mention concretions or sandstone.
+This report, however that as detailed as the one for Floyd Councy.
+Mudstone is found at httle Egypt and probably is local.
+Without a more detailed survey of the geological features it would be a mistake to cale out the possibility that chert concretions may be present within the sedimentary part of the catchment area.